mlab817/faqs/src/bureau-of-fisheries-and-aquatic-resources/what-caused-the-rising-prices-of-fishery-commodities-in-june-2021.md

 ---
  title: What caused the rising prices of fishery commodities in June 2021?

-tags: ["caused","rising","prices","fishery","commodities","june"]

  ---

-### Bureau of Fisheries and Aquatic Resources
+## Bureau of Fisheries and Aquatic Resources

-## What caused the rising prices of fishery commodities in June 2021?
+# What caused the rising prices of fishery commodities in June 2021?

  - Closed fishing season on Davao Occidental, Davao del Sur, Davao del Norte, Davao de Oro, Davao Oriental